Retained Earnings Explained: What They Tell Investors

 Watch for sudden changes in the dividend payout ratio.
 A sharp cut in dividends often signals that the business is under cash pressure.

 A sudden increase may signal that management sees fewer viable places to put capital to work.
-Both changes affect the retained earnings balance going forward.
+Both changes affect the retained earnings balance.

 How to Evaluate Retained Earnings in Practice